 A title tag is an HTML element that provides information about the content of a web page for website visitors and search engines and is essential for SEO, usability, and social sharing.
 Title tags are displayed on search engine result pages (SERPs) as clickable headlines for a given result.
 However, not all title tags are click-worthy.
 If you want that headline to be “clicked,” you must create content that will attract and engage.

-Ideal Title Length For A Title Tag
+Ideal Title Tag Length

 Google displays only the first 60 characters of a title tag.
 Research suggests that if your titles have less than 60 characters, 90% of them will be appropriately displayed – so keep that in mind when you’re creating them.
 And, although there is no character limit in titles, Google’s display titles have a limit of 600 pixels.

-Importance Of Title Tags
+Importance Of Title Tags in SEO

 Title tags are used by search engines and your target audience to determine what your web page is about.
 To gain the attention of your audience, they’re used in three primary places: